 - Eel Trap – Weave a basket with a small, inverted opening in one end.
 This trap is often demonstrated in survival shows and takes skill and time to construct using bushcraft methods.

-- Soda Bottle – Use a two liter coke bottle to easily make a trap.
+- Soda Bottle – Use a two-liter Coke bottle to easily make a trap.

-4/15 Throwing Rocks
+4. Throwing Rocks

 It sounds ridiculous, but we’re serious.
 Rocks are not just for traps when it comes to catching fish.
-A well timed medium sized rock in shallow water can easily stun or kill a fish.
+A well-timed medium-sized rock in shallow water can easily stun or kill a fish.

 Bowfishing is one more way to make the versatile bow and arrow have even more uses.
 While we talk about active and passive fishing techniques on the list- this is the most active of them all.
 It takes a good amount of skill and energy to nail a fish with an arrow.

-Not many people have a spear laying around, but there are a few different methods you can use to make a fishing spear on the go.
+Not many people have a spear lying around, but there are a few different methods you can use to make a fishing spear on the go.
 Crafting a spear out of a branch is pretty easy with some lashings and a little bushcraft skill.

 Fish are pretty easily cornered in shallow water.
 You can use a weir trap to help you out, but herding some fish and then just grabbing or flipping them on the shore is an easy way to get a quick meal.

-9/13 Limb Lines
+9. Limb Lines

 Limb lines are a great way to catch catfish and can work on other freshwater fish well too.
 Tie your line to a tree limb that goes over the water and keep the bait and hook just under the water.
 This will help it dance and make noise which will attract fish.

-10/13 Trot Lines
+10. Trot Lines

 Like limb lines, they are often used to catch catfish and need to be sturdy enough to hold several fish at once.
 While they may take a good amount of setup time and materials, a trot line can catch tons of fish.
 It is a great passive way to catch fish.

 Attaching a jug to a line and tossing in a baited hook is a quick way to drop a line when you don’t have to worry about current.
 Like the few listed above, jug fishing is used often to catch catfish.

 Cast nets, drag nets, gill nets- most nets can change the game when it comes to getting fish.
 It is one of the easiest ways to catch fish of any size, from bait fish to an entire seafood meal.
 Gill nets are the preferred net for survivalists because they are a net you can set up and come back to, rather than having to toss or drag it yourself.

 It is not the most practical way to catch fish for survival, but it is a way that works so it makes the list.
 You aren’t trying to blow up any fish here; they won’t be too edible if you do that.
 A small underwater explosion should give a good enough concussion to the fish to confuse or stun them, making them easy to collect.

 The Final Word

 Fish are a great food resource and can be plentiful in some bug out locations.
 If you don’t have the gear you are used to; don’t let that hold you back from staying fed!
 There are a few methods that we kept off of the list just due to their practicality.
 Fishing with chemicals is possible- but not very safe for consumption.
-Keep exploring, stay prepared, and be safe.